Grevillea curviloba: Distribution and habitat

 Subspecies curviloba grows in open shrubland in a small area near Bullsbrook and subsp. incurva grows in winter-wet heathland near Muchea.

 Conservation status

 Grevillea curviloba subsp. incurva is listed as "Threatened" by the Western Australian Government Department of Parks and Wildlife, and an interim recovery plan has been prepared.
+It has also been listed as Critically Endangered by the International Union for Conservation of Nature, due to a continuing population decline estimated to be greater than 80% within the last 150 years from threats including land clearing, competition with invasive weed species and canker disease.

 Use in horticulture

 Grevillea curviloba is cultivated as an ornamental plant by plant nurseries, for use in gardens and drought tolerant landscaping.
 It is grown as a shrub with erect forms, or maintained as a 2 ft by 15 ft groundcover with prostrate forms.